chrisullyott/udacity-fsnd-final/README.md

 ```
 $ sudo nano /etc/sudoers.d/grader
 ```

-_Add to this line to the sudoers file:_
+_Add to this line to this sudoers file:_

 ```
 grader ALL=(ALL:ALL) ALL
 ```

-_Back on the local machine, generate a new SSH keypair with a good passphrase.
+_Back on the local machine, generate a new SSH keypair with a passphrase.
 I called mine "grader"._

 ```
 $ ssh-keygen
 ```

-_Rename the PRIVATE KEY file "grader" to_ `grader.rsa`
+_Rename the PRIVATE KEY file "grader" to "grader.rsa"_

-_Copy the contents of the public key (the "grader.pub" file)_
+_Open and copy the contents of the public key (the "grader.pub" file)_

-_SSH into the server as root again, and add the new public key to user_ `grader`
+_SSH into the server as root again, and add the new public key to user "grader"_
 ```
 $ sudo mkdir /home/grader/.ssh
 $ sudo nano /home/grader/.ssh/authorized_keys